SRA-VJTI/Pixels_Seminar/README.md

 ## Installation Instructions

 OpenCV library and other dependency needs to be installed on your system, so follow these steps of installation:
-I'll fix the Markdown formatting in your README.md file to make it clearer and more consistent.

 # Installation Guide